sin-to-jin/fetchw/README.md

-# custom-sorts
+# fetchw

-This library is fetch utils.
+This library is fetch wrapper.

 ## Installation